Last Updated: January 13, 2020 3:00AM

 By: Jean-Patrick Le Bihan with Sophia Eakins

 When translating, the importance of using the correct words and phrase can’t be overstated.
 But finding the right language can be tricky.
-Knowledge of false cognates—pairs of words that appear deceptively similar but have different meanings—and idiomatic expressions is vital.
+Knowledge of idiomatic expressions and vocabulary unique to each language is vital.

 Here’s our translations team’s top 10 French words and phrases to watch out for: